Skip to content

 {

-published: '2020-02-02',
+published: "2020-02-02",

-name: 'What I had for lunch',
+name: "What I had for lunch",

-content: 'I ate a cheese sandwich, which was nice.',
+content: "I ate a cheese sandwich, which was nice.",

 }

-The postTemplate() method determines how this data will get transformed.
-For example, if you wanted to output a format used by Kirby, you might write the following function:
+You can then provide a formatting function for publication.postTemplate.
+For example, if you wanted to output a post format used by Kirby, you might write the following function:

 js

-export const myPostTemplate = (properties) => {
+postTemplate: (properties) => {

 let text;